 Substitutions and Variations

-Any frozen mixed veggies will work in this recipe, and frozen broccoli, peas, cauliflower, carrots, and corn all work nicely here.
-Fresh veggies could be used, too, but the cooking time will need to be adjusted for more dense fresh vegetables.
+Frozen vegetables: Any frozen mixed veggies will work in this recipe, and frozen broccoli, peas, cauliflower, carrots, and corn all work nicely here.

-You can omit any kind of vegetables you don’t like, perhaps leaving the sliced mushrooms out of the recipe and swapping the mushroom soup for another creamy variety.
-You can also choose to use panko on top instead of regular breadcrumbs, or even crumbled Ritz crackers.
+Omit any veggies you dislike: You can omit any veggies you aren’t so keen on, perhaps leaving the sliced mushrooms out of the recipe and swapping the mushroom soup for another creamy variety.

-A mixed vegetable casserole pairs beautifully with so many different kinds of meat, poultry and even some seafood dishes.
+With meat dishes: A mixed vegetable casserole pairs beautifully with so many different kinds of meat, poultry and even some seafood dishes.
 Consider trying grilled blackened chicken, Italian beef, roasted chicken, or stuffed flank steak.
-Another idea is making a batch of cheesy vegetable casserole and having it as part of a buffet spread.

-How to Store Vegetable Casserole Leftovers
+How to Store Vegetable Casserole

 Store: Leftovers will keep for up to 3 days in an airtight container in the refrigerator.